robenkleene/audio-references/logic-pro/sculpture.md

 ## Material Pod

+The Material Pod determines the characteristics of the string.

 ### Center

 - In the "Keyscale" view, the diamonds represent the low and high scaling positions (above or below middle C).
 The green line is used for lower notes, the blue line is used for higher notes.